higj/pimd-b/README.md

 will not be printed.
 By default, all states are set to `false`.
 If set to `true` (or, equivalently, `on`), the state will be printed in default (atomic) units, assuming the quantity is not dimensionless.
 Otherwise, the user must specify the desired unit.

+Currently, four state *types* are supported:

+* `positions`: Prints the instantaneous coordinates of the beads.
+* `velocities`: Prints the instantaneous velocities of the beads.
+* `forces`: Prints the instantaneous forces acting on the beads.
+* `wind_prob`: Prints the probabilities of different winding vectors for each spring (dimensionless quantity).

 In the `[observables]` section, users can specify which physical observables should be evaluated and printed in `simulation.out`.
 The format for this section is `observable_name = observable_unit`.
 The key (`observable_name`) must correspond to a name of a supported observable.
 For the value (`observable_unit`), users can indicate the units to which the results should be converted (if the observable is not dimensionless), or use `off` if the observable should not be calculated at all (this is the default setting for all observables except `energy`).
 For dimensionless estimators, users may leave the value empty or specify `none` as the unit.

 Currently, three observable *types* are supported: